CNFP: Optimizing Cloud-Native Network Function Placement with Diffusion Models on the Cloud Continuum: Diffusion-based solver

 \subsubsection{Train}

 The diffusion model is trained to minimize the expected squared error between the predicted noise and the true noise.
 Concretely, the network outputs a real-valued noise prediction $\hat{\epsilon}$ of the same shape as the noisy assignment.
-We minimise the $\epsilon$-prediction loss after zeroing out entries that correspond to forbidden CNF–cloud pairs:
+The denoising objective follows the standard $\epsilon$-prediction parametrization of DDPMs.
+Given a random timestep $t$, we diffuse the assignment $Y_0$ to obtain $Y_t$ and the injected Gaussian noise $E$.
+The GNN predicts $\widehat{E}=\epsilon_\theta(H,Y_t,\sigma_t)$, and we minimize the mean-squared error

-From the predicted noise, we reconstruct the clean assignment estimate:
+From the predicted noise, we reconstruct the clean assignment estimate

-Then, we forbid illegal placements and obtain the probability matrix that feeds every constraint loss:
+Then, we forbid illegal placements and obtain the probability matrix that feeds every constraint loss